To find out more, including how to control cookies, see here:

-Of all the Lexus hybrids in 2013, the Lexus ES 300h was able to be the most efficient and luxurious at the same time.
+Of the Lexus hybrids in 2013, Lexus ES 300h is able to be the most efficient and luxurious at the same time.
 During the test, the vehicle obtained an average of 45 mpg and at once even got well over 50 mpg.
 This hybrid was a pleasure drive while not compromising on being an efficient car at the same time showing Lexus certainly has improved on its efficiency.

 Efficiency and Luxury to the Extremes

 While this hybrid had a powerful 2.5-liter four-cylinder Atkinson cycle engine, the Lexus ES 300h test driven was to get a fuel economy of 40 mpg combined.
 With all the green lighting using LED bulbs, it seems reasonable to assume an efficient use of gas since LED lighting are more efficient than any other type of lighting.

 The test drive was expected to earn an EPA fuel economy rating of approximately 40 mpg city, 39 mpg highway and 40 mpg combined.

 The ES 300h generates 200 total system horsepower and I did get about an average 45 mpg; at once I even got 53 mpg.
 That’s how the Green Living Guy does his test drives!